 June 15, 2018

 Inside: Don’t let good deals and flash sales on pharmaceuticals put your independent community pharmacy at risk.
-Learn how to protect your pharmacy by verifying the credibility of your pharmacy wholesalers.
+Learn how to protect your pharmacy by verifying the credibility of your pharmaceutical wholesalers.

 But buyer beware: Those savings could come at a high cost.